KI-CISWG/MVCR/mvcr-0.6.md

 ### Operational Context (OC): Consent Context Scope & Requirements

 As a part of creating a receipt for a Data Subject (DS) there are often legal requirements based on the operational content(OC).
 OC requires that a checklist accompany the receipt.
 This functions as a flag: YES or NO.

 i.e.
 If YES, there is a self-assertion that the receipt and company side consent management practices follow the legal requirements for fair and reasonable consent harvesting.

 Operational Context - Defined by either jurisdictionally specific requirements or use case specific requirements.
 The OC also is a space/scope for company-side assertions (e.g. customer service, quality, etc.

-informing PII principals about the consequences, if any, of withholding their consent in whole or in part; and

-informing on the ways to withdraw consent
+Informing PII principals about the consequences, if any, of withholding their consent in whole or in part; and informing on the ways to withdraw consent

 - whether replies to the questions are obligatory or voluntary, as well as the possible consequences of failure to reply,